ecsendmail/MultiverseContagion/README.md

 5. press CASES button and click on CSV File: press Browse.. and select data/VLone.csv **prescribed initial cases + viral load for agents**

 ***** To download from /data. double-click on "data", then
-      a.
+&nbsp&nbsp&nbsp&nbsp&nbsp a.
 Select the file, click on it
-      b.
+&nbsp&nbsp&nbsp&nbsp&nbsp b.
 In the next window, find the "raw" button and click on it
-      c.
+&nbsp&nbsp&nbsp&nbsp&nbsp c.
 In the next window, right click to "save as...." into your local directory
-      d.
+&nbsp&nbsp&nbsp&nbsp&nbsp d.
 Then use the files in your local directory in the instructions above

 ****** end of special download instructions